veloren/book/src/players/faq.md

 > Those that do not tie their accounts to it will not be able to change their passwords as may be guessed

 ### Can I remove my account?
-> You cannot currently remove your account.
+> In theory you can currently remove your account.
-> Certain devs can remove it but it's such a difficult and dangerous task that we attempt to dissuade people from requesting account deletion.
+> Certain devs can remove it (AngelOnFira) but it is difficult task that we attempt to dissuade people from requesting account deletion.
 > There is absolutely no drawback towards keeping an account, all the passwords are encrypted.
 We hash it once clientside with the auth domain as a salt using argon2id and then once again serverside with a randomized 256 bit salt.
 > The clientside prehash is to prevent third party auth servers from discovering potentially reused user passwords
 > If you decide to keep your account then it simply means that you can log onto it whenever you'd like.